andreashlarsen/Larsen2021-C2/README.md

 Dist_PIP2.py:
 SHIP2_PMF_analyze:
 Dist_vs_time_PTEN:    calculate and plot dist vs time for larger-construct PTEN.

+### modified Martini scripts
+martinize_GROMACS_2018_plumed.py: edited line 1851 to have "/gromacs/top/" instead of "/top/"

+### mdp files
+note: some of these mdp files are copied and modified by LOGBOOK_C2.sh or UMBRELLA.sh before they are used.
+minimization.mdp
+equilibration.mdp
+production.mdp

 ### Other files
 LOGBOOK_Folders: text file with overview of the content in the different folders (referred to in the bash scripts).